CS Tutorials

 • Check whether the user can access the account after logging out using the browser back button.

-• Test whether an unregistered user can ask for a reset password and login by providing a new password.
+• Test whether an unregistered user can ask for a password reset and log in by providing a new password.

 • If you are logging in with one user account, try to go to another user account by directly changing the URL.